Jesshuan/Python-Utilitary-for-satellite-images-extraction-from-Google-Earth-Engine/README.md

 #### How to use ?

-First, store your xslx files in the "DataFrames" folder
+- First, store your xslx files in the "DataFrames" folder

+- Verify your user's parameters in the programm... ('LFI', 'Satellite'...)

 For deployments with a docker image :